 - Veggie Broth - I measure out the four cups of water and then add a spoonful of the Better Than Boullion Vegetable Paste to the water.
 This helps me control the flavor intensity I want from the veggie stock, which tastes much better than the carton veggie broth.

-Additions and Variations
+Variations

-- Potatoes: Add diced potatoes to the vegan asparagus soup for extra body and something to bite on.
+- Add diced potatoes to the vegan asparagus soup for extra body and something to bite on.
 If you puree it with the potatoes, it will be even thicker.

-- Spicy: Add a pinch of red pepper flakes or a dash of hot sauce for a spicy kick.
+- Add a pinch of red pepper flakes or a dash of hot sauce for a spicy kick.

-- Cashew Cream: Substitute the coconut milk with homemade cashew cream for a rich, dairy-free option.
+- Substitute the coconut milk with homemade cashew cream for a rich, dairy-free option.
 You can also use thicker plant-based milk like oat milk, but I find it's not as creamy.
 It's fine if you're in a pinch.

 How To Make Creamy Vegan Asparagus Soup